Updated for 2019. A guide for all new copywriters or anyone that needs help writing for a promotion, website, blog, event, email or social media.

 Talk to regular and past customers, read reviews and comments, go to events, speak to customer services or staff on the ground level.

-Aviva “get a quote not a quiz”.
+“Get a quote not a quiz” – Aviva.
 They’ve tapped into what customers find annoying and used their simple approach as a sales pitch.

 I moved to marketing from a customer services background.
-I was constantly frustrated with marketing teams and their promotions, it seemed like they were oblivious to what customers really needed and wanted.
+It seemed like the marketing team were oblivious to what customers really needed and wanted.

 We were constantly sorting out invoicing issues, delivery or transport mix ups, confusion over prices and details, the list is endless.

 And then I moved to marketing and did exactly the same.

 It’s inevitable.
 It’s easy to forget the whole customer process and just focus on what you’re doing.

 Know what’s important to customers and clear up any problems.
 You can then concentrate on the benefits.

 Why do people go to you?
 What makes you unique?